simplynarx/simplynarx/README.md

 [SimplePL0Compiler](https://github.com/simplynarx/SimplePL0Compiler) : A simple PL/0 compiler written in C++

-  Work in compiler for the PL/0 programming language
+  Work in progress compiler for the PL/0 programming language

 <!--
 **simplynarx/simplynarx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.